andre-hctulc/dyncache/README.md

 const cache = new DynCache();

 // Set:
-//project.config can be any serializable object cache.set(project.config, project);
+// The key can be any serializable object cache.set(project.config, project);

 // Retrieve:
-// If the item does not exist in the index or is expired undefined is returned. const project = cache.get(config);
+// If the item does not exist in the cache or is expired undefined is returned const project = cache.get(config);

 // Remove:
 cache.remove(config);

+// Deactivate:
+// Deactivates the clear interval.
+// The cache can still be used, but with "clearInterval: 0" behavior cache.deactivate();
 ```

-## Cache Behavior
+## Config

+`engine`

+The cache engine to use.
+Defaults to a memory engine.

+`cacheTime`

-By default all items are cached infinitely.
+By default entries are cached infinitely.
 Disable the cache by settings the cache time to 0 or Infinity.
 A cache can set the cache time for its items.
 It can be overwritten for single items on set.

+`clearInterval`

+Defaults to 60 seconds.
-The items are checked for expiration in an interval of 60 seconds.
-The length can be customized.
+The entries are checked for expiration in an interval.
+Disable the clear interval by setting this to 0 or Infinity.
+Then the entries will be checked and removed on retrieval.